-Even a cursory glance at the specs of the PS5 show that it’s in a different league than the PS4 (and even the PS4 Pro).
+Even a cursory glance at the specs of the PS5 shows that it’s in a different league than the PS4 (and even the PS4 Pro).
 Sony has improved the capabilities of its platform in every way, adding more efficient storage, faster compute parts, support for larger capacity disks, and support for higher resolutions.
 We know there are two versions of the PS5 — the Standard Edition and Digital Edition — both of which will offer the same specs (with the exception of the omission of a disc drive with the Digital Edition).

 |PlayStation 5||PlayStation 4||PlayStation 4 Pro|

 |CPU||8-core, 16 thread, up to 3.5Ghz

 |GPU||36 CUs at 2.23GHz, 10.3 TFLOPs

 |18 CUs at 800MHz, 1.84 TFLOPS||36 CUs at 911Mhz, 4.2 TFLOPS|